Imtiyaz-Rahman/Image-Arcade/README.md

 ### Architecture

-The initial code was based on the architecture to understand the general flow of how assets would connect, specifically the APIs connection as provided from the figure below.
+The initial code was based on the architecture to understand the general flow of how assets would connect, specifically the APIs connection as provided from Figure 9.
 It shows a general view of how the connection would occur where the user would send a request to view the website, a request is sent to the API to receive and then present the data on the website.
 When building the service, the general layout is shown and more complex features would be placed as components, this helped to provide clear and easier to read code.
 Due to the lack of components, there was no need for a large folder convention when trying to sort the components.

+Figure 9

 ![Architecture Design](readme-images/figma-architecture.png)